Bloc party: Senegal

-South Korea

-The Future Korea Party was a bloc party of the United Future Party (UFP), at the time the country's main opposition party.
-All parties excluding the UFP accepted a new election law starting in 2020 which led to the adoption of a more proportional election system.
-Thirty seats now used the additional-member system, which allocates on a compensatory manner to make seats more closely match the popular vote if a party won a lower percentage of seats via single-member constituencies than their popular vote percentage.
-The AMS is more disadvantageous for larger parties like the UFP and Democratic Party (DP) than the prior system, which did not compensate parties for differences between their popular vote percentage and seat percentage, as the two major parties have generally won a larger percentage of seats than their popular vote percentage.
-As a result, the UFP sought to exploit the new system by making a bloc party for the 2020 South Korean legislative election in order to get more electoral seats that are under their control, as they would otherwise be allocated little or no extra compensatory seats.
-The DP did the same with the Platform Party.
-Both bloc parties were dissolved following the election.

 Syria

 In the Syrian Arab Republic, the National Progressive Front was an umbrella organisation comprising the Ba'ath Party and several other pro-government parties, who in practice played a subordinate role to the Ba'ath Party.
 Traditionally, legal political parties were required to follow the socialist and Arab nationalist or pan-Arabist orientation of the al-Assad regime.
 Later, parties were no longer required to do so in order to receive legal recognition and one such party, the Syrian Social Nationalist Party, was both legalised and admitted to the NPF.
 This gave rise to suggestions other parties that are neither socialist nor Arab nationalist would gain recognition, but ethnically based (Kurdish or Assyrian) parties continued to be repressed, and Islamist parties remained illegal.
-All members were banned in 2025.
+Following the victory of the Syrian revolution, the Front and all of its member parties were banned by the transitional government in January 2025.

 Taiwan

-Under Martial law in Taiwan, only three parties were allowed: the Kuomintang, the China Democratic Socialist Party and the Young China Party.
+Under martial law in Taiwan, only three parties were allowed: the Kuomintang, the China Democratic Socialist Party and the Young China Party.
 Until 1986, no opposition was allowed and they were barred from campaigning.
 Since the 1970s, there had been independent opposition candidates nicknamed Tangwai.